Lovebird Courtship and Mating: What We Learned

 When Mulu were together, the following things happened:

 - He would always approach her, would scream at her, or try to intimidate her.
 But she never got scared by him.
 She stayed her cool and calm self.

 - He tried to move her away when she sat on our knees or shoulders.
 But she would never budge.
 Way to go, girl!

 - They always fought over the same piece of toy.
 Though there were many toys to play with, they would try to snatch each other's toys.
 Even if there would be two of the same kind!
 I had to play peacemaker so many times.
 Phew!

 - Both of them just tried to scare each other by trying to fight.
 They tried to hit each other but didn't; instead it would appear as if they are trying to make each other back off with their beaks.

-Playing and Fighting too!
-(Ignore the Mess, we were Packing that Time...)
+Playing and Fighting Too!
+(Ignore the Mess, We Were Packing...)